mthurmond/hide-my-email-for-gmail/README.md

 2. Go to "chrome://extensions/"
 3. Click the "Load unpacked" button and upload the "extensions" folder.

 Once the extension is re-listed in the Chrome Web Store, I will post an update here.
-I am hoping it will be less than a week, so by Monday December 19th 2022.
+I am hoping it will be by Wednesday December 28th 2022.
 Thanks to all the loyal users here!

 ## Overview
 Install the chrome extension above so you can use Gmail™ in a calmer, more intentional way.